nicky-ayoub/go-file-dedupe/README.md

 ## What does this software do?
 Recursively search and remove duplicate files from the binary's working directory.
 Uses sha256 to hash files and detect dupes.

 In personal testing it removed 16470 duplicate files from a 150GB pool (on an HDD) of files in the span of ~30 minutes.
+I assume that it would complete much faster on an SSD.

 ## Example output
 ![dedupe cli output](dedupe-dialog.png)